kenpower/TicTacToeRefactoring_Worksheet/readme.md

  Currently, we’re just looping through possible moves, trying to select the best one.
  Right now, we have a simple rule: wins are best, anything else is acceptable.
 But wins are rare; we’d like to pick a good intermediate move.
- (Some moves are better than others, implies move have a "value") We can think of each move as having a score: how good is it.
+ (Some moves are better than others, implies move have a "value")

+ We can think of each move as having a score: "how good is it?".
  Just to have something to work with, we’ll call a win worth 100 points, and any other move 0 points.
- (We can imagine a winning move by the other player being worth -100 points, but we don’t check for those—yet.)
+ (We can imagine a winning move by the other player being worth -100 points, but we don’t check for those — yet.)

+ A smarter program would be able to score each valid move: There might be 100 point moves(win), -100 point moves (lose) and moves with scores inbetween.

+ With scoreing in place we would like to return the *best* available move, the move with the higest score.

- with this idea, moves are not just a `position`, but have a score also.
-Move has out-grown it's primitive. **Introduce a 'Move' class.**
+ With this idea, moves are not just a `position`, but have a score also.
+Move has out-grown it's primitive. **Introduce a 'Move' class.**.
+Finding the best move is like finding the highest integer, but will need to be able to compare "Moves": `if(move1.isBetterThan(move2))` (**write tests for this**).

- After the move class is in place modify the program to calculate scores for moves, and return the move with the best score.
-We will need to be able to compare "Moves".
+ After the move class is in place, modify the program to calculate scores for moves, and return the square for the move with the best score.

- ### Upload the file `TicTacToe.cpp` to the blackbaord Refactoring Lab assignment
+ ### Upload the file `TicTacToe.cpp` to the blackbaord "Refactoring Lab" assignment

  ## [Advanced & Optional] Evaluate the opponent's move